HomeBlogReturning to work: How to support anxious staff and minimise workplace stress

 As a manager, there are various ways you can support your staff with these worries as you plan to return to office working.

-Focus on the positives of returning to work
+How can you highlight the positives of returning to work?

 There are plenty of good positives to getting back to the office, so make sure to focus on them when you’re communicating your plans to your workforce.